Construction Skills Certification Scheme

 If you go on to successfully complete additional programmes in a category, your Registration Card will remain valid for 5 years from the most recent renewal date.

 To renew a CSCS Experienced Operator Registration Card, complete the online form, attach a current passport-quality photograph and make an online payment.
+Cards will be renewed for a further 5 years from the date of application.

 If your CSCS Registration Card has been lost, stolen or damaged you can apply for a replacement for an administrative fee.
 Please complete the Online Replacement Card Form, attach a current passport-quality photograph and make an online payment.